 As I utilized help in selling my business, the first step was to find out what my business was worth to buyers in the market.

 A buyer might see strategic value in combining ownership of your business with their other endeavors, for market share or for keeping profits in-house.
 But the majority of small-business buyers are either investing for simple profit returns or are buying a livelihood.
 They are looking for something that works, not a set of ideas and hopes, so you can’t expect a higher price just because you believe in your business’s unrealized potential.
 Of course you want buyers to see potential, but they will only pay for what has been realized.

 Because buyers are more interested in the size of profits than the value of assets, a standard starting point for calculating the value of a small business is to use a multiple of “seller’s discretionary earnings.”
 Rather than relying on what you chose to pay yourself, this involves recalculating all owner’s salary and perks into the profit-and-loss statements to find the true discretionary profits of the business, then comparing that to data for businesses similar to yours, and multiplying by a number standard to your type of industry.
 But there are many factors which make Business Valuation part science and part art, where experience plays an important roll in producing a reliable and defensible valuation.

-The second step in seeking help in selling my business the M&A Advisor showed my how to improve my business from a buyer’s perspective.
+The second step in seeking help in selling a business the M&A Adviser showed my how to improve my business from a buyer’s perspective.